canewadar123/2009Scape/selfhosting.md

 Git clone this repository, or download the latest source with the clone or download button

 ## Building the server:
+### Option 1: Build script(Linux/Unix only.)
+- In a terminal, navigate to the project root (for example, /home/user/2009scape)
+- Use ./build.sh:
+  - Management server: ./build.sh ms
+  - Game server: ./build.sh server
+  - Client: ./build.sh client
+    - If you wish to distribute copies of the client, an output jar with the IP you set is located in Client/bin/2009scape
+### Option 2: gradle by itself
-In a terminal, enter both the Management-Server and Server folders and run `gradle build`
+- In a terminal, enter both the Management-Server and Server folders and run `gradle build`

-#### Optional: setting the server ip address for non-local servers
-In Client/src/main/java/org/runite/Configurations.java set LOCAL_MS and LOCAL_SERVER to false

-In Client/src/main/java/org/runite/Client.java set PUBLIC_IP_ADDRESS to your server's ip address

-## Building the client:
+#### Building the client:
-In a terminal, enter the Client folder and run `gradle build`
+- In a terminal, enter the Client folder and run `gradle build`
+  - The build process should prompt you to enter a different IP, this is when you would set the IP you want the client to connect to.

 ## Installing the databases: